gregborane/parse_any_chemical_file/readme.md

 ## Detection of the extension

-First using a rule based (RB).
+First using a rule based (RB).\
-Later using a simple Machine Learning (ML) model to speed up proccess and code readability.
+NOT YET Later using a simple Machine Learning (ML) model to speed up proccess and code readability.

 ## Parsing the data